Life or Meth

 Meth is one of the most addictive and destructive illegal drugs.
 Continued use will render the user unable to sustain activity, causing a harsh crash.
 The effects on personality can be just as severe as the physical effects.
-Overcoming methamphetamine addiction safely requires medical rehab care from experienced professionals such as those at Ambrosia Treatment Center with locations throughout South Florida.
+Overcoming methamphetamine addiction safely requires medical rehab care from experienced professionals such as those at Ambrosia Treatment Center with locations in West Palm Beach, Port St. Lucie and Singer Island, Florida.

 White powder or pill; crystal meth looks like pieces of glass or shiny blue-white ‘rocks’